-Some meats may arrive thawed and water-filled because they deal with chicken, grass-fed beef, and other meat delivered.
+Some meats may arrive thawed and water-filled because they deal with chicken, beef, and other meat delivered.

 After thoroughly researching and testing some of the company's different products, we feel they are a good option.
 They offer clean meat as advertised, and the price is reasonable compared to some other companies we’ve reviewed.